sheldonbirkett/econ499/README.md

   * Original code (outdated/didn't use) for getting ACS data through the Census API, but switched to IPUMS NHGIS to get ACS data since it was easier to extract data from.
 Census API had a bug which prevented me from extracting the relevant data.

 Cleaned ACS/Wildfire Perimeter dataset not posted on Github, please contact [sheldonbirkett@gmail.com](mailto:sheldonbirkett@gmail.com) for replication inquiries.
+* Edit: ACS5_2005_2019_FULL_DATAFRAME_FOR_ANALYSIS_no_geo_WHP.csv is the full dataframe with Wildfire Hazard Potential (WHP) variables.
+Note that this is stored with Git LFS and if you don't have Git LFS installed you would only be able to fetch the pointer not the actual file.
+For info on using Git LFS see [Versioning Large Files](https://docs.github.com/en/github/managing-large-files/versioning-large-files).
+ * Housing data and characteristics is from [IMPUS NHGIS](https://www.nhgis.org/)
+ * Wildfire Perimeter Data From the [National Interagency Wildfire Centre Open Data Website](https://data-nifc.opendata.arcgis.com/)
+ * Wildfire Hazard Potential Data for block groups is from [USA Wildfire Hazard Potential with Demographics](https://www.arcgis.com/home/item.html?id=ce92e9a37f27439082476c369e2f4254)

 Author: Sheldon Birkett